-Licensees must obtain a signed statement from all new customers (or for one-off transactions above the BD6,000 threshold for moneychangers) confirming whether or not the customer is acting on their own behalf or not.
+Licensees must obtain a signed statement, in hard copy or through digital means from all new customers confirming whether or not the customer is acting on his own behalf or not.
 This undertaking must be obtained prior to conducting any transactions with the customer concerned.